 Another example, if the majority of Amazon’s visitors set their browser size to 1280×800, then 50% of Google’s visitors will at least have this browser resolution.

 At the end of the day, your site visitors and their screen resolutions are what matters the most.
-However, considering that Google is one of the most visited site in the world online, that is also telling you what resolutions are likely to be optimal.
+However, considering that Google is one of the most visited sites in the world online, that is also telling you what resolutions are likely to be optimal.
 And that should matter to you if you are trying to acquire more visitors to your site.

 This Google tool can give you additional view on what general audience have their browser resolution set, and give you a good sense on how optimal your key call-to-actions are positioned within the site to search general mass online audience.